 All that you can’t leave behind: the language behind Brexit

-The messaging behind the Brexit referendum campaign and subsequent planning has been characterized by bad English.
-It should act as a warning for companies everywhere
+The messaging behind the Brexit referendum campaign and subsequent planning has been characterized by bad English and the lack of plain language.
+It should act as a warning for companies everywhere.

 On June 23rd, 2016, the United Kingdom of Great Britain and Northern Ireland went to the polls.
 The people voted in a referendum on the UK’s membership of the European Union.
 It was known as the ‘Brexit’ referendum.

 It was a monumental election for the UK.
 People had debated its membership of the EU since joining in 1973.
 But there was never a vote on leaving the union.
 The campaign was bitterly contested.
 Voters needed clear English.
 However, mixed messages were a feature of the election.